backdrop-contrib/userprotect/README.txt

 settings.
-Any user that has been granted the 'administer users' permission can be configured to bypass any protection, either via the default administrator bypass settings at administer -> user management -> userprotect -> protection defaults, or via a per-administrator setting at administer -> user management -> userprotect -> administrator bypass.
+Any user that has been granted the 'administer users' permission can be configured to bypass any protection, either via the default administrator bypass settings at
+Administer -> Configuration and modules -> People and permissions -> User Protect -> Protection defaults, or via a per-administrator setting at Administer -> Configuration and modules -> People and permissions -> User Protect -> Administrator bypass.
 If a bypass is enabled for a user administrator, they will be given editing rights on that protection regardless if it is enabled for a single user or an entire role.

 Note that the per-administrator bypass settings override the default bypass settings.

 DEFAULT PROTECTION SETTINGS:
-Set the default protections for newly protected users at administer -> user management -> userprotect -> protection defaults.
+Set the default protections for newly protected users at Administer -> Configuration and modules -> People and permissions -> User Protect -> Protection defaults.
 In addition, you can enable the auto-protect feature, which will automatically add the default protections to any newly created user accounts, and set default bypass options for all user administrators.

 HOW THE MODULE DETERMINES A PROTECTION:
 In order to properly use User Protect, it's important to understand how the module determines if a specified field is to be protected.
 Here is the basic
 logic:

-  -- If the current user is a user administrator, check if they have per-administrator
+  -- If the current user is a user administrator, check if they have
-     bypass settings.
+     per-administrator bypass settings.
 If so, then check to see if they are allowed to bypass the protection.
 If so, then stop the checks and allow editing of the field.

-  -- If not, then if the current user is a user administrator, check if the default
+  -- If not, then if the current user is a user administrator, check if the
-     administrator bypass is enabled for the protection in question.
+     default administrator bypass is enabled for the protection in question.
 If so, then stop the checks and allow editing of the field.

   -- If not, check if the user is editing their own account.
-If so, determine the
+If so, determine
-      protections for e-mail and password by examining the userprotect permissions for 'change own e-mail' and 'change own password', and continue with the rest of the checks below.
+     the protections for e-mail, password, and openid by examining the User Protect permissions for 'change own e-mail', 'change own password' and 'change own openid', then'continue with the rest of the checks below.

-  -- If not, check if the protection is set for the individual user being edited.
+  -- If not, check if the protection is set for the individual user being
+     edited.
 If so, then stop the checks here, and prevent editing of the field (this effectively means that individual protections override role protections).

   -- If not, then examine all the roles for the user being edited.
-If any of those
+If any of
-     roles have the protection enabled, then prevent editing of the field.
+     those roles have the protection enabled, then prevent editing of the field.

   -  If not, then allow the field to be edited.

-Note: If a user is editing their own account, they are never protected from editing their own username, e-mail, or password.
-Administrators can still limit the ability of users to change their username via the role-based permission at administer -> user management -> access control.
+Note: If a user is editing their own account, they are never protected from editing their own username, e-mail, password or OpenID.
+Administrators can still limit the ability of users to change their username via the role-based permission at Administer -> Configuration and modules -> People and permissions -> Permissions.